pdfo/pdfo/README_py.md

 It is highly recommended to install PDFO via [PyPI](https://pypi.org).

-Install [pip](https://pip.pypa.io/en/stable/installing/) in your system if you Python version does not incude it.
+Install [pip](https://pip.pypa.io/en/stable/installing/) in your system if you Python version does not include it.
 Then execute

 ```bash
 python3 -m pip install pdfo